MohsenAlyafei/arqamAR/readme.md

 console.log(arqamAR.towords(0.0000001));
 ```

-The output will be a blank String because arqam considers not to be a number.
+The output will be a blank String because arqam considers it not to be a number.
 What happended is that javascript passed the number to arqam as 1e-7.

-***arqamAR*** removed all no digit character and the result was **1-7**.
+***arqamAR*** removed all non-digit character and the result was **1-7**.
 This becomes a NaN.

 You will get more understanding if you change the line to the following: